1982 Lebanon War: Security buffer zone and Syrian occupation

 In September 1982, the PLO withdrew most of its forces from Lebanon.
 With U.S. assistance, Israel and Lebanon reached an accord in May 1983, that set the stage to withdraw Israeli forces from Lebanon while letting them patrol a "security zone" together with the Lebanese Army.

-The instruments of ratification were never exchanged, however, and in March 1984, under pressure from Syria, Lebanon cancelled the agreement.
+The instruments of ratification were never exchanged, and in March 1984, under pressure from Syria, Lebanon cancelled the agreement.

 In January 1985, Israel started to withdraw most of its troops, leaving a small residual Israeli force and an Israeli-supported militia, the South Lebanon Army in southern Lebanon in a "security zone", which Israel considered a necessary buffer against attacks on its northern territory.
 The Israeli withdrawal to the security zone ended in June 1985.
 Israel withdrew fully from Lebanon in 2000.

 The political vacuum resulting from the 1985 Israeli withdrawal would eventually lead to the de facto Syrian occupation of Lebanon.
 Syria would gain much more power over Lebanon than what it enjoyed before 1982, but it would no longer align with the PLO.
 In the War of the Camps that followed the Israeli withdrawal, Syria fought their former Palestinian allies.